-Up to 10 students (Part IB or Part II) receive lessons for Tripos recitals at the Royal Academy of Music (CAMRAM Scheme).
-This can be an exceptional opportunity to experience conservatoire-style teaching.
+Selected students (Part IB and Part II) receive lessons for Tripos recitals at the Royal Academy of Music.
+This is an exceptional opportunity to experience conservatoire-style teaching.
 Lessons may be supplemented by attendance at non-public RAM classes.
 This tuition is not in addition to the lessons recommended above.
 As with other supervisions, lessons are paid for by individual Colleges, but in this case direct to the Academy.
 All recipients are expected to take an active role in Faculty and University performance-related activities.

-The 2023/24 CAMRAM fees for Part II are £850 (ten hours of one to one tuition).
+The 2024/25 CAMRAM fees for Part 1B are £704 (for eight hours of one-to-one tuition).